MiaLWGH/WiSTraining/README.md

    Question: After stop and start operations, can you reconnect to it?

+4. For Linux instance, there is a short cut to connect to it by using EC2 Instance Connect: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-connect-tutorial.html#eic-tut1-task4

-4. Terminate your Linux instance.
+5. Terminate your Linux instance.

 ### Step 4: Launch an EC2 instance from AWS Systems Manager (20 min)
 There are many approaches to launch an EC2 instance.
 In this step, you will launch an EC2 instance from AWS Systems Manager.